 Aldrei fór ég Suður – Easter Music Festival

-A yearly celebrated music festival since 2004, marking great fervour and exuberance of 4 days.
+A yearly celebrated music festival since 2004, marking great fervor and exuberance for 4 days.

 Sailor’s Day – Sjómannadagurinn

-The first Sunday of the month of June honours the fishermen of Iceland and their hard work.
-A national fiesta, but being best celebrated in fishing towns like Ísafjörður, featuring games, musical acts, and dances.
+The first Sunday of the month of June honors the fishermen of Iceland and their hard work.
+A national fiesta, but is best celebrated in fishing towns like Ísafjörður, featuring games, musical acts, and dances.
 Partake in the celebrations if you’re here.
 A great way to get acquainted with local culture indeed!

 17th of June – Iceland’s National Day

 Observed throughout the country, National Day is packed with parades, candy floss, speeches, and musical acts.
 Make sure to join the party downtown!